sjg918/gj-nvd-diffusion/README.md

 # Log
 20240522: Added missing data augmentation files.
 Updated candidate scale adjustment. </br>
+20240523: In the published paper, matching between candidate and gt is introduced as follows: The 1:1 matching of candidates and GTs is performed using bipartite matching;
+However, 1:5 matching was being performed.
+It's my fault ... </br>

 # Weights
 Google drive link gives the pre-trained weights of our network. </br>